DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 secure origin ([Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API), [ApplePaySession](https://developer.apple.com/documentation/apple_pay_on_the_web/applepaysession), [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto), etc).
 See [Connect to the TestCafe Server over HTTPS](common-concepts/connect-to-the-testcafe-server-over-https.md) for more information.

+*Related configuration file property*: [ssl](configuration-file.md#ssl).

+### -L, --live

+Enables live mode.
+In this mode, TestCafe watches for changes you make in the test files and all files referenced in them (like page objects or helper modules).
+These changes immediately restart the tests so that you can see the effect.

+See [Live Mode](common-concepts/live-mode.md) for more information.

 ### --dev

 Enables mechanisms to log and diagnose errors.
 You should enable this option if you are going to contact TestCafe Support to report an issue.